patrickLorenz83/reactnd-project-readable-starter/api-server/README.md

 ```

 ### Comment Counts
-Posts retrieved in a list or individually now contain comment counts in the format `post: { commentCount: 0 }`.
+Posts retrieved in a list or individually now contain text counts in the format `post: { commentCount: 0 }`.
 This should make it easier to display the number of comments a post has without having to call the comments endpoint for each post.
-This count is updated whenever a comment is added or deleted via the `POST /comments` or `DELETE /comments/:id` endpoints.
+This count is updated whenever a text is added or deleted via the `POST /comments` or `DELETE /comments/:id` endpoints.

 ### API Endpoint